56 patents in this list

 A method of secure and releasable attachment of a build sheet to a print bed in large-scale additive manufacturing without the need for adhesive.
 The method uses vacuum suction to hold the build sheet in place on the print bed.
 The print bed has a surface with a plurality of perforations.
 A vacuum source is connected to the perforations to apply suction through the holes.
 This pulls the build sheet down and holds it securely to the bed during printing.
 The vacuum can be released to remove the build sheet after printing easily.

-6. Linear Laser Beam Technique for Efficient 3D Printing of Large Parts
+11. Linear Laser Beam Additive Manufacturing System for Large Parts

 AIRBUS (BEIJING) ENGINEERING CENTRE COMPANY LIMITED, 2023